kyverno/website/content/en/docs/Writing policies/generate.md

               "{{request.object.metadata.labels}}"
 ```

-### Troubleshoot
+### Troubleshooting
-To troubleshoot the policy application failure, you can inspect `UpdateRequest` Custom Resource  to get details.
+To troubleshoot policy application failures, inspect the `UpdateRequest` Custom Resource to get details.

 For example, if the corresponding permission is not granted to Kyverno, you should see this error in the `updaterequest.status`: